October 5, 2011

 Betreff: Re: Stefan's DelegsPage

 On Oct 5, 2011, at 8:06 AM, Bill Reese wrote: Thanks for mentioning the SignWriting Editor software that is being developed by Stefan's team at the University of Hamburg.
 I clicked on the link you provided above but it did not work for me, so I went to their site and found this link: The number 3 was needed at the end of the link.. or perhaps you were on another page?
 Because I did not see the word "war prisoner" so I am not sure where you were...smile...
 But you are right - this is a cool new program that will be very useful for Stefan and all teachers who use SignWriting - I started to play with it, and just typed some English words and found the signs from ASL in the database...smile...that was a welcome surprise...
 Here is a screen capture of my attempt to write "Hello Stefan, I....." - see attached screen capture - very easy to use software...
 I understand that some of the team members who are developing this software are on the SignWriting List?
-Welcome to you all, and a big THANK YOU!
-Date: October 4, 2011 2:12:42 PM PDT Subject: AW: Happy Birthday to Stefan! thank you so much for your kind attention. ...
+Welcome to you all, and a big THANK YOU! [log in to unmask]"> Date: October 4, 2011 2:12:42 PM PDT Subject: AW: Happy Birthday to Stefan! thank you so much for your kind attention. ...
 I have had a nice birthday.
 Right now there are so many things I have to accomplish ...
 I have had a nice birthday.
 At school I am working with a new group of students 3rd grade.
 A lot of work to prepare all the materials that will allow them to improve articulation and literacy.
 Of course I use my SpeechWriting – system (Mundbildschrift) and GebaerdenSchrift (SignWriting) and thanks to our new SignWriting – Programm and a growing SignPuddle Dictionary we can write wonderful documents.
 If somebody is interested feel free to visit our website What does "delegs" stand for?

 "delegs" is a German acronym which stands for "learn German assisted by SignWriting". "delegs.de